Service Animal Practices

 In accordance with applicable laws, North Idaho College provides meaningful access to individuals with disabilities who use service animals in all of its programs, events, classrooms and facilities.

-Employees, other than Center for Educational Access (CEA) staff, are not to approach an individual with questions about whether a dog is a service animal.
+Employees, other than Disability Support Services (DSS) staff, are not to approach an individual with questions about whether a dog is a service animal.
 Service dogs may not necessarily be wearing a vest, have an ID, or be leashed, and it may not be obvious that the person with the dog is an individual with a disability.

 North Idaho College does not discriminate on the basis of race, color, religion, sex, national origin, age, or disability in any educational programs or activities receiving federal financial assistance or in employment practices.

-Questions and concerns should be addressed by contacting CEA.
+Questions and concerns should be addressed by contacting DSS.

 Phone: (208) 769-7794, (208) 665-4520